jfecher/ante/README.md

 2. Run `$ git clone https://github.com/jfecher/ante.git`

-3. Run `$ cd ante && cmake .` This will generate your platform specific build files.
+3. Run `$ cd ante && cmake .` This will generate your platform-specific
+build files.
 Usually either a Makefile or Visual Studio solution file.
 You can also specify which to make manually by passing the appropriate arguments to cmake.